 For anticonvulsants, start at a low dose and titrate according to benefit and adverse effects.

 Gabapentin is not reimbursed by PBS for use in pain management.
 Carbamazepine is not registered for the management of neuropathic pain due to cancer.

 If the prescribing clinician or other staff are unfamiliar with an adjuvant agent under consideration, consult a pain specialist and a clinical pharmacologist who are familiar with the use of the agent.

-Evidence-based recommendation Evidence-based recommendation P11.
+P11.
 For patients with bone pain due to cancer, consider bisphosphonates.
-(ESMO, NCCN, NHS, SIGN) P11.
-For patients with bone pain due to cancer, consider bisphosphonates.
-(ESMO, NCCN, NHS, SIGN) P11.
-For patients with bone pain due to cancer, consider bisphosphonates.
-(ESMO, NCCN, NHS, SIGN) Bisphosphonates should be prescribed with caution in patients with renal impairment.
+(ESMO, NCCN, NHS, SIGN)

+Bisphosphonates should be prescribed with caution in patients with renal impairment.

 Bisphosphonates have been associated with osteonecrosis of the jaw.
 The risk is increased after dental extractions and by periodontal disease.
-The Therapeutic Goods Administration (Australian Government discharge around a dental implant
+The Therapeutic Goods Administration (Australian Government Department of Health and Ageing) encourages health professionals prescribing bisphosphonates to:

+• consider dental referral of the patient before starting treatment, especially for people at increased risk, such as the elderly

+• reinforce the importance of good oral hygiene

-• inform patients of the symptoms of osteonecrosis of the jaw that may occur while taking or after being given a bisphosphonates, such as "toothache" or pain, swelling or numbness of an area of the jaw or a
+• inform patients of the symptoms of osteonecrosis of the jaw that may occur while taking or after being given a bisphosphonates, such as "toothache" or pain, swelling or numbness of an area of the jaw or a discharge around a dental implant